Samantha Morfey B Ed / Dip Education Studies

 Suzanne Smith – Dip.
 Tchg.
 B.Ed (SpecEd)

 I joined the RSS team part-time in 2008 and love seeing everyone get excited about learning!
-I primarily lead the area of gifted and talented education, but am also fortunate enough to work with the Year 5/6s in Room 14 one day a week.
+I primarily lead the area of gifted and talented education, but am also fortunate enough to release Elly one day a week in Poutama.
 I was formerly a teacher at the Gifted and Talented Education Centre in its first few years of development in Manawatu and before that I taught at all levels around the North Island.
-I have strengths in special education, literacy, and art, and am passionate about challenging students to be critical, creative thinkers.
-I’m looking forward to my role in 2013 -a mix of running CREATE classes and supporting classroom teachers in meeting the needs of gifted students in their class.
-Feel free to pop in and see me or email me at…
+I have strengths in special education, literacy, and art and am passionate about challenging students’ thinking and helping them to understand more about themselves as a learner.
+I’m looking forward to my role in 2016 – a mix of running CREATE classes and supporting classroom teachers in meeting the needs of gifted students in their class.
+Check out our CREATE blog at http://rsscreate.blogspot.

 Hi, I am David Reardon.
 I rejoined the R.S.S. team as Principal after having taught here in the 80’s and early 90’s.
 Russell Street is a positive, forward-thinking school with a talented staff, strong home-school partnership and highly motivated students.
 It is a pleasure working here with other dedicated people.